moonno317/moonno317/README.md

 - 👋 Hi, I’m @moonno317
-- 👀 I’m interested in make Linux Distro but I have no ideas
+- 👀 I’m interested in make Linux Distro but I have no idea how to
-- I currently Learn C and Java or Kotlin or Somethin else
+- I'm fall in love with C and maybe I will learn java and kotlin once I master C
 - Hope someone can teach and help me learn